temporalio/documentation/docs/go/activities.md

 repeatedly call `workflow.ExecuteActivity()`, store the returned futures, and then wait for all Activities to complete by calling the `Get()` methods of the future at a later time.

-To implement more complex wait conditions on returned future objects, use the `workflow.Selector` class.
+To implement more complex wait conditions on returned future objects, use `workflow.Selector`.
 Learn more on the [Go SDK Selectors](https://docs.temporal.io/docs/go/selectors) page.

 ## Asynchronous Activity Completion